coronalabs/corona-docs/markdown/plugin/google-iap-billing-v2/purchaseSubscription.markdown

 Initiates a purchase transaction on a provided product by sending out a purchase request to the store, then dispatches a [storeTransaction][plugin.google-iap-billing-v2.event.storeTransaction] event to the listener defined in [store.init()][plugin.google-iap-billing-v2.init].

-## Gotchas

-This call does not work for subscription purchases.

 ## Syntax

 	store.purchaseSubscription( productIdentifier [, options] )